 When Spalding built his mission here in 1838, the site was barren of trees.
 The current appearance of the historic area is one of the legacies of the centennial anniversary of the Spalding's arrival in the Lapwai Valley.

 After placing a memorial to the Spalding mission and fencing off the remains of Spalding's home, the Daughters of the American Revolution lobbied to have the state create a park preserving the mission site, which occurred in 1936.
 Following the state's action, the Idaho Bureau of Highways landscape engineer, W.S.
-Thornber designed a memorial grove of trees, plans and shrubs from across North America and Europe.
-Of the original thirty-five species of trees planted, twenty-two remain including several oak, spruce, and pine varieties.
+Thornber, designed a memorial grove of trees, plans and shrubs from across North America and Europe.
+Of the original thirty-five species of trees planted, twenty-two remain including several oak, spruce, and pine varieties, and even a sequoia.